 Creating new traditions and ways to celebrate St. Patrick’s Day with family and friends is a healthy approach to remaining sober.
 For example, make it a tradition to spend St. Patrick’s Day seeing a new play or visiting a museum.
 Find a new outdoor activity or volunteer for your favorite charity.

 STAY AWAY FROM PARADES AND PARTIES

 St. Patrick’s Day parades and parties are a dangerous place for a recovering alcoholic to be.
 If you are invited, simply decline.
 Attending a parade or party can present too many temptations and triggers that can lead to a relapse.
 Remind yourself that it’s okay to say “no,” if that means keeping your sobriety that you’ve worked so hard for.

 Attending a meeting on St. Patrick’s Day can give you the support that you need.
 Being around others who may also be struggling with staying sober can help you avoid triggers, as well as help you feel like you aren’t alone.

 With all the invites to parties and events, it can be overwhelming in making the decision on whether or not you can handle participating and staying sober at the same time.
 Here are some ways to practice mindfulness:

 Take a peaceful walk

 Do something you enjoy with all of your focus

 Holidays and other festivities can be stressful for anyone who is trying to remain sober.
-If you or a loved one is struggling with alcohol addiction, Blueprints for Recovery can help.
+If you or a loved one is struggling with alcohol addiction, The PAC Program can help.
 We provide a safe and supportive environment for young men between the ages of 18 and 30.